-With a new year around the corner, marketing innovations and digital marketing trends in particular are definitely in the spotlight.
-The pandemic has had quite an impact on marketing budgets, reducing them to a low record of 6.4% of company revenue in 2021, from 11% in the previous year, according to Gartner’s Annual CMO Spend Survey.
-Scaling down relates to the entire field and also to all businesses, no matter their size, and as a result, marketers are always searching for cost-effective alternatives nowadays.
+As the business world welcomes 2024, marketing innovations and digital marketing trends in particular are again in the spotlight.
+The recent pandemic has had quite an impact on marketing budgets, reducing them to a low record of 6.4% of company revenue in 2021, from 11% in the previous year, according to Gartner’s Annual CMO Spend Survey.

 It also helps that this particular trend has really caught up in third-world countries, like the ones in South America.
 Last year, for instance, two of the countries with the fastest growing digital advertising markets, globally, were Colombia, with 11.2%, followed by Chile, with 5.9%.

 The question for today’s businesses is this: Where should they focus their advertising budgets in the digital landscape?
 Based on what we’ve seen in the last year, here are some key trends to consider leveraging in 2024 and beyond.

 <div class="btn-container"><div class="btn-body"><div>Hire The Top Paid Media Freelancer Now</div><a class="btn-body_link" href="https://www.growthcollective.com/"</a></div></div>

 The marketing industry has been influenced by two real estate trends, that will still have a say in the near future: second-tier cities and the blooming crib economy.
 On the one hand, people looking more and more to move out of the big cities, into the so called “second-tier” ones will result in an increasing need to localize.
 On the other hand, marketing strategies will have to adapt to the “work from home” new reality.